-7. Have a technology plan
+6. Have a technology plan

 - i.
-Make a plan now for what you will do in case of problems with your computer or internet service.
+Plan now for what you will do in case of problems with your computer or internet service.
 (E.g. a friend's house, Starbucks, library, campus, etc.) - ii.
 Set your computer to back up your work regularly to a flashdrive and/or the cloud - iii.
 Never write postings or assignments directly in Canvas, as it is easy to lose work.
 Compose offline and then upload.